 No matter where you park your money, it’s important to have a backup option.
 Whether it’s a credit card or a secondary bank account, at least you’ll be able to continue to pay bills and make purchases if you ever have a banking issue that needs to be straightened out.

-There are plenty of fee-free online checking options to consider as a second account.
+There are plenty of fee-free online checking accounts to consider as a second account.

 Neobanks and fraud risk